Cats and dogs claw and chew as part of their natural behaviour but all too often are homes get damaged as a result.

 How can I stop my cat from scratching my furniture?

+To stop you cat scratching furniture or carpets, invest in a couple of sturdy scratching posts.
 Or if you’re on a budget try laying out carpet off-cuts or even a sturdy piece of bark.

 Place these in front of the piece of furniture that your cat likes to scratch.